 LAW 796.
 Negotiation.
 All attorneys-whether litigators, deal-makers, prosecutors, criminal defense attorneys, or in-house counsel-spend much of their professional lives negotiating with clients, co-counsel, opposing counsel, and others.
 This class will focus on the theory and practice of negotiation.
 During each of the three-hour sessions, we will learn about negotiation through traditional lecture and discussion, but we will spend most of the time conducting demonstrations, exercises, and simulations.
 Enrollment limited.
-[3] Note: Due to some overlap in content, students who enroll in this Negotiation course will not be eligible to take the Dispute Resolution Seminar or the one-credit Negotiation or Settlement Negotiation short courses.
+Note: Due to some overlap in content,

 LAW 796A.
 Negotiation Short Course.
 This intensive short course will focus on the theory and practice of negotiation.
 Course topics will include conflict style, adversarial negotiation, and problem-solving negotiation.
 A "no drop" policy will be in place after Open Enrollment ends for the semester.
 Attendance is required.
 Failure to attend any of the sessions will result in a failing grade in the course.
 Pass/Fail.
 Enrollment limited.
 Note: Due to an overlap in content, students who enroll in this course will not be eligible to take the three-credit Negotiation course or the one credit Settlement Negotiation short course.
+Pass/Fail.
 [1]